 TEAM DISNEY has an experienced, caring staff that uses innovative learning strategies and is committed to meeting all students’ needs.
 We are a tradition-rich school, where students historically excel academically and parents are extremely supportive and actively engaged.

-• Notable programs include Disney Dynamics, a phenomenal honor choir for fourth and fifth grade students that performs multiple times each year in the community and across the state.
-Plus, we host a STEAM Club for fifth grade.
+• Notable programs include Student Ambassadors a fourth and fifth grade leadership club, Culture Club for fourth and fifth graders, and we host a STEAM/Math Club for fifth grade.

 • Disney and its Partners in Education have built a strong working relationship.
 We also partner with the YMCA to offer before- and after-school programs for all students.

-• With approximately 545 students, Disney has 24 grade-level teachers along with Library, Computers, Art, Music and Physical Education teachers.
-We have a full-time principal, full-time counselor, two registered nurses, a full-time Special Education teacher and a speech specialist.
-Our support staff consists of four classroom paraprofessionals, one full-time secretary, one part-time secretary, three custodians and six cafeteria staff.
+• With approximately 545 students, Disney has 24 grade-level teachers along with Library, Technology, Art, Music, and Physical Education teachers.
+We have a principal, vice principal, instructional coach, reading interventionist, two counselors, three registered nurses, two Special Education teachers, an ELD specialist, and a speech specialist.
+Our support staff consists of five classroom paraprofessionals, one full-time secretary, one part-time secretary, three custodians and six cafeteria staff.

 • Disney staff averages over 15 years' professional experience and over 77 percent of teachers have master’s degrees.
 Our faculty centers professional learning activities around the Springfield Public Schools' Strategic Plan.
 All staff strive to make decisions based on what is best for children, work extremely hard to create maximum student engagement and provide data-driven instruction to increase student achievement.
 In addition, we also seek effective feedback from all stakeholders, including students, parents, families and members of the community.